zishansami102/CNN-from-Scratch/README.md

 ![alt text](images/training.png)

-* To load pre-trained models, change the pickle filename from output.pickle to trained.pickle in run.py: `line No. - 30-31` and comment out the training part form the code in run.py: `line No. - 42-111`
+* To load pre-trained models, change the pickle filename from 'output.pickle' to 'trained.pickle' in run.py: `line No. - 30-31` and comment out the training part form the code in run.py: `line No. - 42-111`

 ### Application Testing/Running